Andrauss/WindowControllerFx/README.md

 ## Working with Region

-If you do not work with FXML, just override the getRegion method, see below:
+If you do not work with FXML, just override the getRegion method instead of getFXML, see below:

 ```java